TimSchopf/KeyphraseVectorizers/README.md

 KeyphraseVectorizers
 =====================

+**This package was developed during writing our PatternRank paper.
+You can check out a preprint of the accepted paper [here](https://wwwmatthes.in.tum.de/file/169wf9q9cyxne/Sebis-Public-Website/-/PatternRank-Leveraging-Pretrained-Language-Models-and-Part-of-Speech-for-Unsupervised-Keyphrase-Extraction/PatternRank.pdf).
+When using KeyphraseVectorizers or PatternRank in academic papers and theses, please use the [BibTeX entry below](#citation-information).**

 Set of vectorizers that extract keyphrases with part-of-speech patterns from a collection of text documents and convert them into a document-keyphrase matrix.
 A document-keyphrase matrix is a mathematical matrix that describes the frequency of keyphrases that occur in a collection of documents.
 The matrix rows indicate the text documents and columns indicate